 While a lovey-dovey low-light date night out with linen-clothed tables and smartly-dressed waiters is amazing, sometimes it’s not doable.
-Sometimes your travel capacity is your own square footage, and the evening special is…whatever’s in the fridge.
+Sometimes your travel capacity is your own square footage, and the evening special is… whatever’s in the fridge.

 That doesn’t mean the night has to be a bust.

-If you’re open to it, there are so many fun ways you can make an at-home date night special.
 You don’t have to spend a lot of money (or anything, if you don’t want to), but you do have to be open to trying something new and maybe feeling foolish for a second or two as you embark on your date night adventure.
 Here are twenty-two creative ideas to get you started on your at-home date night journey (almost all of which could also be done with a roommate, a family member, or with yourself).
 Don’t worry—the “What are we doing?” feelings will pass and the fun will remain.

 Isolate yourselves in separate areas of the house while you get dressed in your fanciest clothes, then do a big reveal.
 Take out the special-occasion dishes and splurge on a nice vintage (or go for your favorite cheap bubbles in fancy coupe glasses).

 Do you have a chessboard that’s been sitting unused since you bought it post-Queen’s Gambit binge?
 Take it out!
 Here’s a guide to getting started.